allenly3/sandboxVR/README.md

 2. Key Features
+    - Players can play any mode without recompilation.
     - **Task1**: Pure local game, 5-letter long word, max 6 chance to guess to win.
     - **Task2** & **Task3**:
         Online mode, server will validate the input, and decides SECRET_WORD.